 Key Stage 5: The Sixth Form, Years 12 and 13

-St. John’s has a large Sixth Form of nearly 400 students and is one of the top performing Sixth Forms nationally.
-St John’s is ranked in the top 25% of schools, based on the progress made by students from GCSE to A-level and the quality of teaching & learning.
+St John’s has a large Sixth Form of approximately 400 students and is one of the top performing Sixth Forms nationally.
+In addition to our Outstanding OFSTED ranking, for the last four years our achievement at A-level has been ranked amongst the top schools and colleges nationally, based on the progress made by students from GCSE to A-level and the quality of teaching & learning.
 We have an excellent record of success in applications to a wide range of universities including the most prestigious in the country.

 As a member of the Sixth Form College you will be expected to accept a much greater degree of personal responsibility for your work and progress than before.
 A real commitment to the College, to your chosen courses and to Sixth Form activities is essential.
 You will want to succeed and be prepared to work hard to ensure that success.
 In return you will have the support of teaching staff and tutors.